evzpav/telegram-go/README.md

 # telegram-go

-## Example on how to use telegram with Go language
+## Example on how to use Telegram with Go language

 ### To run example: